nfdi4plants/arc-rdm.org/src/pages/details/validation.md

 #### 3. External or Generative References

 The ARC is not a single document but a collection of files, data, workflows, and results, which may reference external data sources or ontologies.
-For instance, a file path might be correctly formatted syntactically, but the referenced workflow may need to be executed to verify its validity.
+For instance, a file path might be correctly formatted, but the referenced workflow may need to be executed to verify its validity.
-Therefore, holistic validation must account for dynamic and external references.
+Therefore, validation must be able to account for dynamic and external references.

 #### 4. Unit Testing as a Solution